 9. Coconut Oil

 Quinoa is one of very few plant foods that’s a complete protein, meaning it’s a great option for vegetarians & vegans.
 Plus, it provides fiber, magnesium, B vitamins, potassium & more.
 We love using this gluten-free grain in our dishes for a boost of fiber and nourishing protein.
-Find it in our best-selling bison quinoa hash or our ab&j oatmeal.
+Find it in our best-selling bison quinoa hash.

 11. Apple Cider Vinegar